How can we help you?

 These small plants native to South Africa are very popular in Mediterranean gardens because their flowers can be of multiple colors, white, yellow, purple or pink.
 They also emit a heady scent close to jasmine or coriander seeds.
 But the freesia is a mute flower because its petals do not deliver their scent by any mode of extraction.
 Francis Kurkdjian gives his own interpretation of the flower with a very luminous floral note of jasmine and orange blossom overtones.

-Native to Southern Africa, this plant can be brightly colored, but the Rosat geranium variety very often grown in Egypt and used in perfumery has pale pink flowers.
+This plant can be brightly colored except in perfumery where only the so-called Rosat geranium with pale pink flowers is used.
 Rubbing its leaves with the fingers suffices to show that they hold the perfume.
 The oil obtained by distillation of the leaves of Pelargonium graveolens delivers a green, lemony, minty top note reminiscent of lemongrass, which extends into the heart with a rosy floral effect.
 Nothing surprising since nearly 35% of the compounds it contains are similar to rose oil.
 Although used in women's fragrances, geranium is generally considered to be a masculine flower, since it is part of the Fougère accord present in shaving soaps.

 The real name of the variety that floods market stalls with sunshine is the pomelo.
 Botanists prefer to talk about Citrus x paradisi.
 As with other citrus fruits, its oil is extracted by cold expression of the rind.
 Its scent differs from the orange by a slightly green bitterness.
 In a perfume, it conveys a similar very fresh, fruity, juicy sensation, with tart and slightly sulphurous undertones.
 With its high volatility, it fuses and adds vibrancy to any composition.